noa-moshe/user-docs/docs/introducing-snyk/snyks-core-concepts/running-tests.md

 Snyk provides automatic scanning functions with recurring tests, allowing you to catch new vulnerabilities automatically.
 After you import a project, Snyk automatically runs periodic checks to see if your code is affected by newly disclosed vulnerabilities.

 {% hint style="info" %}
-Test frequency is set to daily by default.
+Test frequency is set to daily by default, for Snyk Open Source, Snyk Container, and Snyk Infrastracture as Code.
+For Snyk Code, the test frequency is set to weekly by default.
 To change frequency, go to either the **Usage** page (see [Usage page details](https://docs.snyk.io/user-and-group-management/managing-settings/usage-page-details)) or the project **Settings** page (see [View project settings](https://docs.snyk.io/getting-started/introduction-to-snyk-projects/view-project-settings)).
 {% endhint %}

 ### Snyk monitor